Accounting and Finance Curricula

 Pursuing a career in business today means preparing students for an ever-changing world, reaching into new markets, adopting new technologies, and crossing the boundaries among traditional disciplines.
 Through applied-learning opportunities and senior finance and accounting faculty interactions from year one, Olin's undergraduate program lays the foundation for students to build successful academic and professional careers.

 There are many paths through which an MBA student can pursue a career in finance.
-Olin’s Corporate Finance and Investment Platform has been designed to effectively steer an MBA student toward any one of the following careers: Financial Manager in a Non-Financial Firm; Investment Banker – Corporate Finance; Private Equity or Venture Capital Positions; Investment Banker – Capital Markets and Trading; and Asset or Portfolio Manager.
+Olin’s Corporate Finance and Investments Platform has been designed to effectively steer an MBA student toward any one of the following careers: Financial Manager in a Non-Financial Firm; Investment Banker – Corporate Finance; Private Equity or Venture Capital Positions; Investment Banker – Capital Markets and Trading; and Asset or Portfolio Manager.

-The Master of Accounting (MACC) program gives students a foundation in quantitative excellence, strategic understanding of accounting trends and regulatory issues, and the critical-thinking skills to evaluate and derive insight from diverse, complex information.
+The Master of Accounting program gives students a foundation in quantitative excellence, strategic understanding of accounting trends and regulatory issues, and the critical-thinking skills to evaluate and derive insight from diverse, complex information.
 Graduates possess a wide-reaching appeal to employers across all areas of accounting, including public accounting, corporate accounting, consulting, financial services, and any other position that requires a deep accounting knowledge.

 Olin currently offers Doctor of Business Administration (DBA) and Doctor of Philosophy (PhD) degrees in several disciplines.
 The DBA is a 72-credit-hour doctoral degree designed for industry practitioners with a serious interest in research.